 Vincent Van Gogh art

 Van Gogh is now among the most popular of the Post-Impressionist painters, although he wasn't widely appreciated during his life.
-He's now famed for the wonderful vitality of his works that are characterised by expressive and emotive use of vibrant colour and playful use of impastoed paint.
+He's now famed for the beautiful vitality of his works that are characterized by expressive and emotive use of vibrant colour and playful use of impastoed paint.
 The traumas of his life, recorded in his letters, have tended to dominate and distort modern perceptions of his artwork.

 Van Gogh was born in Holland, the son of a warrior; he travelled to London in 1873, and first visited Paris in 1874.
 During the next decade, he had been employed in a variety of ways, including as a lay preacher.
 By 1883 he had begun painting, and in 1885-6 he attended the academy in Antwerp where he had been impressed with Japanese prints and from the work of Rubens.
 On his return to Paris in 1886 he met artists like Degas, Gauguin and Seurat, and because of this lightened the colours he used.